 - Using, selling or trading alcohol and illegal substances or possessing the same for purposes of using, selling or trading on library premises is prohibited

 - Being under the influence of alcohol or illegal drugs on library premises is prohibited

 - Sleeping in the library or on library grounds is prohibited

 - Loitering in the library or on library grounds is prohibited

 - Sitting or lying down on the floor is not permitted

 - Moving library furniture from an existing location is prohibited

 - Bathing or excessive grooming in public restrooms is prohibited

 - Running or using sporting equipment inside the library and on outside areas where said use may endanger the safety of other patrons is prohibited

 - Engaging in sexual acts on library premises is prohibited

-- Entering into non-public areas of the library and/or using non-public library facilities or equipment without authorization is prohibited
+- Entering into non-public areas of the library or using library equipment or facilities without authorization is prohibited

 - Soliciting patrons and library personnel is prohibited